KlausEtscheidt/vba_sphinx/README.md

 '!               which can be spread over multiple lines '!     :arg arg2: description of second argument
 ```
-Enclosed in two `:` the keyword `arg` ist followed by the type name of the argument.
+Enclosed in two `:` the keyword `arg` ist followed by the name of the argument.
 The second `:` is followed by the description of the argument,
 which can take multiple lines.